Henry & June: Reception

+Box office

+Henry & June grossed $11,567,449 in the domestic market.

+Critical reception
-Upon release, Henry & June received mixed-to-positive reviews from critics.
-Owen Gleiberman of Entertainment Weekly graded the film a B-, writing that "Kaufman, trying to deepen the erotic explorations of Unbearable Lightness, ends up with a triangle movie that's watchable but also arty and rather stilted."

-Janet Maslin of The New York Times noted that the film's erotic imagery was "delicately photographed" yet "self-consciously bold," concluding that it ultimately "lacked daring."
+The film received mixed reviews from critics.
+Owen Gleiberman of Entertainment Weekly gave the film a B−, but felt that, "Kaufman, trying to deepen the erotic explorations of Unbearable Lightness, ends up with a triangle movie that's watchable but also arty and rather stilted.
+The biggest disappointment of the film is that, after all the ratings brouhaha, it’s not very sexy."
+Janet Maslin of the New York Times noted the film's efforts to present sex in a more artistic, highbrow manner, remarking, "The film's sex scenes, photographed delicately by Philippe Rousselot and directed with great intensity by Mr. Kaufman, are particularly lofty.
+These sequences, often tinged with symbolism (a hand playing a guitar juxtaposed with a hand on a woman's breast), tend to be self-consciously bold," but felt the film lacked daring.

-On review aggregators, the film holds a 60 percent rating on Rotten Tomatoes based on 25 reviews, with an average rating of 6.1 / 10; the site's consensus reads, "Henry & June celebrates sensuality and passion, though the portentous filmmaking drags it down by a large degree."

-Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100 based on 24 critics, indicating "generally favorable" reviews.
+The film has a 60% approval rating on review aggregate Rotten Tomatoes based on 25 reviews, with an average rating of 6.1/10.
+The site's consensus reads, "Henry & June celebrates sensuality and passion, though the portentous filmmaking drags it down by a large degree."
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 24 critics, indicating "generally favorable" reviews.

-Henry & June was also the first motion picture to receive the newly created NC-17 rating from the Motion Picture Association, replacing the former X rating.

-The film grossed $11.6 million in North America.

 Rating

-Henry & June was the first motion picture to receive the newly created NC-17 rating from the Motion Picture Association, replacing the former X rating.
+Henry & June was the first film to receive the MPAA's rating of NC-17, which was devised as a replacement for the X rating.
 NC-17 was intended to signify serious, non-pornographic films with more violence or (especially) sexual content than would qualify for an R rating.
 The inclusion of the postcard Nin views at the start of the film (which is of Hokusai's The Dream of the Fisherman's Wife), and some scenes of le Bal des Beaux Arts contributed to the NC-17 rating.

 The film was given a more lenient M rating in Australia and an uncut 18 in the United Kingdom.
 Conversely, it was banned in South Africa.
 The ban has since been lifted.
 The film was given an R18 rating in New Zealand and was later lowered to M rating in late 2023.